 If your clothes are not dry after one spin, always make another go.
 The spin cycle of washing only helps with the removal of excess water to some extent.
 So, if you are going to hang your laundry inside always make an extra spin cycle.
 The extra cycle will help with the removal of excess water, hence making it easier to dry indoors.
 There is no need for a rush.
 Never hang the clothes to dry without dripping maximum water from the clothes after washing.
 Of course, when the clothes are washed in the machine to dry indoors, there is always a need for two to three spin cycles to let excess water drip first.
 After removing the excess water, you can put them to dry on the stand.

 Another key factor to dry clothes indoors is ventilation.
 To avoid dampness and mold, make sure that fresh air can circulate throughout your home by any means of ventilation.
-Make sure the fans in the bathrooms and kitchen are free from dust so they can do their job properly.
+You can easily do this with the help of an air circulator fan.
+Also, make sure the fans in the bathrooms and kitchen are free from dust so they can do their job properly.
 The level of the moisture house should be near to none.
 To achieve this level, unrefined salt or air purifier bags are the best way to go.
 They both can easily absorb all the moisture from the room.
 With the absorption, any chance of moisture and formation of fungus and molds is reduced.
 By following the simple tip you can keep the indoor air fresh and healthy even in the rainy season.

 4. Use coat hangers: